 Many big retirement plan providers like Vanguard and Fidelity offer those plans.
 We’ve got a full write-up of what you need to know about opening a SEP IRA here.

 Learning how to start investing doesn’t have to be complicated.
-It all begins with aiming to start saving enough to pick up the full company match, if one is available.
-Then, bump up your savings rate slowly over time from there.
+It all begins with aiming to start saving enough to pick up your company’s full 401(k) match if one is available.
+From there, bump up your savings rate slowly over time.

-Most employers want to make saving for retirement easy for you since so few of them offer pensions any longer.
-Offering a retirement plan with a company match is widely touted as an employee benefit.
+Most employers want to make saving for retirement easy for you since so few of them offer pensions these days.

 “When you get right down to it, you are the only one who can provide for your retirement — particularly if you’re under 40,” Clark says.
 “So, you can either start saving money now or face the fact that you may not get to retire.”

-That’s where opening a Roth IRA, SEP IRA or solo 401(k) at a place like Vanguard or Fidelity comes in.
+If you don’t have access to a retirement plan at work, make sure you do the research on opening a Roth IRA, SEP IRA or solo 401(k) at a place like Vanguard or Fidelity.

-Finally, if you have additional investing questions, please consider calling our Consumer Action Center.
+Finally, if you have additional investing questions, consider calling our Consumer Action Center.